-On behalf of everyone at Nepean Creative and Performing Arts High School I welcome all Year 10 students and their families to the 2023 academic year, where students will work towards attaining the Year 10 Record of Student Achievement (RoSA).
-The award of the Record of School Achievement (RoSA) by the NSW Education Standards Authority (NESA) is made on the basis of a student's performance in class and through school-based assessment tasks.
+On behalf of everyone at Nepean Creative and Performing Arts High School I welcome all Year 9 students and their families to the 2023 academic year and to the commencement of Stage 5.
+Year 9 is a critical time in preparing students for the Record of Student Achievement (RoSA) years ahead.
+The award of the Year 10 RoSA in 2023 by the NSW Education Standards Authority (NESA) will reflect a student's progress in class and through school-based assessment tasks across a range of compulsory courses across Years 7-10.
+Furthermore, a number of elective courses delivered in Year 9 will be formally reported on the Year 10 RoSA in 2023 using the A-E achievement scale.

 Assessment is the process of identifying, gathering and interpreting information about students' learning.
 At Nepean Creative and Performing Arts High School we value assessment as a learning opportunity for students, and use both formal and informal assessment activities to provide information and feedback on student achievement and progress, and most importantly to set the direction for future learning.
-This also includes all classwork and activities that students complete on a daily basis, which is used to support ongoing formative assessment of and feedback on student learning
+This also includes all classwork and activities that students complete on a daily basis, which is used to support ongoing formative assessment of and feedback on student learning.